You are listening to the most listened-to radio talk show in the country and probably the world.

 I mean, this is this permissiveness and this unwillingness to enforce the law.

-One, I remember two consecutive nights over not two nights in a row, but two consecutive she was obsessed talking about the importance of the rule of law and how fundamental it was in the establishment of the United States of America.
+I'll never forget, I don't have enough time to develop this here, but one of the many times that I spent some social time with Lady Thatcher, I remember two consecutive nights, over, not two nights in a row, but two consecutive, she was obsessed talking about the importance of the rule of law and how fundamental it was in the establishment of the United States of America.

 Here's the story.

-Dozens of contributors on Wednesday suggested that Muslims in Britain should flood social media websites like Facebook and Twitter with the slogans and writings inciting the British youths to continue rioting.
+Dozens of contributors on Wednesday suggested that Muslims in Britain should flood social media websites like Facebook and Twitter with slogans and writings inciting the British Utes to continue rioting.

-One contributor says the rioters should adopt slogans similar to those used by Arab protesters during the uprisings in the Middle East this year.
+One contributor says the rioters should adopt slogans similar to those used by Arab protesters during the uprisings in the Middle East this year, the famed Arab Spring.

-They're out the Middle East, they're calling for more chaos.
+So militant Islamists throughout the Middle East are calling for more chaos.

-Poverty income inequalities in U.S. could lead to UK like riots.
+ABC's Nightline, Smiley and West, poverty income inequalities in the U.S. could lead to UK-like riots.

-On nightline last night, this Jake Taffer writing, we sat down with PBS and radio talk show host Tavis Smiley and Princeton University professor Dr. Cornell West about their poverty tour.
+On Nightline last night, just Jake Tapper writing, we sat down with PBS and radio talk show host Tavis Smiley and Princeton University professor Dr. Cornell West about their poverty tour.

 Tavis Smiley and Cornell West.

-I mean, look at how many trillions have been transferred since the mid-60s on the war on poverty.
+I mean, look at how many trillions have been transferred since the mid-60s, a war on poverty.

 And to this day, Tavis Smiley and Cornell West still have to do a poverty tour.